IBM/api-samples/apiclient.md

         error 406 with the message:
             "MIME pattern 'application/json' does not match any content types returned by this endpoint.
-This endpoint supports <content-type>" This means you must set your --response_format argument to one of the supported types.
+This endpoint supports <content-type>" This means you must set your --response_format or --content_type argument to one of the supported types.

     --version VERSION